 The strength and quality of assessors across the FATF Global Network is one of the keys to success of FATF and the FATF-style Regional Bodies as assessment bodies that conduct mutual evaluations of their members.
 The FATF and FATF-style Regional Bodies organise training of prospective assessors jointly as a way to share best practices and improve the quality of assessors in mutual evaluations worldwide.

 Sharing experiences and developing best practices will help strengthen the operations of the Secretariats of FSRBs, which is particularly important in the conduct of the mutual evaluation process.
-Activities such as the capacity-building workshops will contribute to the improvement of stakeholder operations, and improve the implementation of the FATF standards in non-FATF member countries.
+Activities such as the capacity-building workshops and mentorships contribute to the improvement of stakeholder operations, and improve the implementation of the FATF standards in non-FATF member countries.

-Coordinating training, support and technical assistance activities provided by national, regional and global organisations, ensures that these valuable resources are efficiently allocated across the globe.
+Co-ordinating training, support and technical assistance activities provided by national, regional and global organisations, ensures that these valuable resources are efficiently allocated across the globe.

 The FATF delivers a diverse set of training and support activities throughout the FATF’s Global Network of FATF and FSRB members, when necessary in coordination with relevant organisations.
 While the activities may be numerous, all of the FATF’s training and support activities are designed to improve the implementation of national regimes to combat money laundering, terrorist financing and proliferation financing across the globe.